- Why is the BAH not the amount I expected to receive?

 - If I withdraw from classes, will I owe money back to the VA?

 Your BAH (Basic Allowance for Housing) is calculated based on Georgia Tech's zip code, 30332 and your rate of pursuit.
+Only students enrolled in at least seven (7) credit hours are eligible for BAH.
+Students enrolled in six (6) or fewer hours will not receive a BAH.
 For the specific amount you are entitled to, you will need to contact the VA directly (1-888-442-4551).

 Tuition and fees are reported to the VA after Phase II registration.
 Payment is expected approximately six to eight weeks after the beginning of the term.
 If there is some sort of delay, the SCO will notify all VA students so they may plan accordingly.

 4. Do I need to pay tuition/fees upfront and then wait to be reimbursed by the VA?

 Ch 33 students do not need to pay for tuition/fees upfront in lieu of VA funds arriving.
 The Bursar's Office places a deferral on each student's account for the amount expected from the VA to prevent late fee assessment or schedule cancellation.
 For all other GI Bill® benefits, the monthly stipend is considered supplementary funding, and tuition/fees must be paid by the Bursar's Office deadlines.

 5. When I contacted the VA school certifying official, I found out I hadn't been certified yet.
 Why wasn't I certified earlier?